Moosic, Pennsylvania: Demographics

 There were 2,363 households, out of which 24.1% had children under the age of 18 living with them, 50.7% were married couples living together, 11.8% had a female householder with no husband present, and 32.5% were non-families.
 28.7% of all households were made up of individuals, and 12.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.41 and the average family size was 2.98.

 In the borough the population was spread out, with 19.6% under the age of 18, 61.6% from 18 to 64, and 18.8% who were 65 years of age or older.
 The median age was 44.4 years.

 The median income for a household in the borough was $38,987, and the median income for a family was $47,703.
 Males had a median income of $35,878 versus $22,261 for females.
 The per capita income for the borough was $21,178.
 About 4.3% of families and 8.1% of the population were below the poverty line, including 15.0% of those under age 18 and 6.1% of those age 65 or over.

+Industry

+Moosic, Pennsylvania, has transitioned from a coal and textile-based economy to a hub for light manufacturing, healthcare, logistics, and retail.
+Its location along the I-81 corridor and near the Pennsylvania Turnpike (I-476) has made it a favorable site for regional warehousing and distribution.

+Signature Building Systems, Inc. opened its headquarters and manufacturing operations in Moosic in 2001.
+Signature is a modular manufacturer of single-family and multifamily homes.
+It produces custom modular buildings for residential and commercial use throughout the East Coast, serving markets from North Carolina to Maine.

+Albright Precision, Inc., established in 1997, operates a precision metal fabrication facility in Moosic.
+The company serves industries such as lighting, medical, defense, and construction, offering design, manufacturing, finishing, and assembly services.

+Bazooka Brands, the maker of Ring Pop candy, opened a new 120,000-square-foot facility in Moosic in 2024.
+The factory replaced an older site in Scranton and is capable of producing up to 1.5 million Ring Pops daily.

+Galaxy Manufacturing Company Inc. specializes in the production of industrial power brushes and private label products.
+The company is located at 500 Gleason Drive in Moosic.